CHAPTER 155

 (2) Conform to a plan for the neighborhood properly approved by the city to meet a particular situation where topographic or other conditions make continuance of, or conformance to, existing streets impractical.

-(D) Where a subdivision borders on or contains a railroad right-of-way or limited access highway right-of-way, the Planning Board may require a street approximately parallel to the right-of-way.
+(D) Where a subdivision borders on or contains a railroad right-of-way or limited access highway right-of-way, the Development Services Department may require a street approximately parallel to the right-of-way.
 This distance shall be suitable for the appropriate use of the intervening land and shall also be determined with due regard for the requirements of approach grades and future grade separations.

-(E) Reserve strips controlling access to streets shall be prohibited except where their control is definitely placed in the city under conditions approved by the Planning Board.
+(E) Reserve strips controlling access to streets shall be prohibited except where their control is definitely placed in the city under conditions approved by the Planning and Zoning Board.

 (F) Half streets shall be prohibited, except where used as an addition to another half street which was platted and filed before the effective date of these regulations.

 (G) No street names shall be used which will duplicate or be confused with the names of existing streets within the jurisdiction of the city.
-Street name changes shall be subject to the approval of the Governing Body upon the recommendation of the Planning Board.
-A street name shall only be changed if the applicant shows that there will be a public benefit which clearly outweighs the public confusion which would be created by the name change.
+Street name changes shall be subject to the requirements of Chapter 157, Naming; Renaming Streets.

-(H) Streets shall be laid out to intersect as nearly as possible at 90 degree angles, and no street shall intersect any other street at less than 60 degrees.
+(H) Streets shall be laid out to intersect as nearly as possible at 90-degree angles.

 (I) Street jogs with centerline offsets shall be avoided, but where necessary shall have a minimum offset of 125 feet.